Yuri Nosenko: Life prior to defection

 Nosenko was born on 30 October 1927 in Nikolayev, Soviet Ukraine.
-His father, Ivan Nosenko, was the USSR’s Minister of Shipbuilding from 1939 until his death in 1956.
+His father, Ivan Nosenko, was the USSR’s Minister of Shipbuilding from 1940 to 1946 and again from 1954 until his death in 1956.
 During the Second World War, Nosenko and his mother were evacuated from Moscow to Chelyabinsk.
 Nosenko made several attempts to return to Moscow during this period, escapades which the CIA would later view as the beginning of a pattern of insubordination which would culminate in his defection.
 From 1941–1943 and from 1944–1945, he attended the Leningrad-based Frunze Naval Preparatory School, but had to leave after an injury.
 His father secured him a posting to a shipbuilding college, enabling Nosenko to follow his father into shipbuilding.
-After the war, he enrolled at the Moscow State Institute of International Relations (MGIMO), graduating in 1950.
+After the war, he enrolled at the Moscow State Institute of International Relations, graduating in 1950.
 Nosenko had two brief, unsuccessful marriages in 1946 and 1947, the second of which produced a child which he insisted was not his.

 In 1951, he entered Soviet naval intelligence as an English translator.
-Using connections made by his parents, he was able to transfer to the MGD in early 1953, at the recommendation of Bogdan Kobulov, whom he never met.
-Within the MGD, which became the KGB after Stalin's death, he primarily worked in the Second Chief Directorate, which was responsible for counterintelligence and internal security.
+Using connections made by his parents, he was able to transfer to the MGB in early 1953, at the recommendation of Bogdan Kobulov, whom he never met.
+Within the MGB, which became the KGB after Stalin's death, he primarily worked in the Second Chief Directorate, which was responsible for counterintelligence and internal security.
 In June 1953, he married his third wife, Lyudmila Yulianovna Khozhevnikova, a student at the Moscow State University.
 They would have two children prior to his defection.
 Nosenko, who joined the Komsomol in 1943, served as secretary of the Second Chief Directorate's Komsomol chapter.
 However, after he misused his KGB alias to receive treatment for a venereal disease in 1954, he was expelled from the Komsomol and professionally reprimanded.
 Despite this, he managed to keep his job.
 He received a poor performance report in 1955, and began to suffer from the effects of alcoholism.
 His mother intervened to have him transferred to a different section of the Second Chief Directorate, where he befriended the Directorate's Chief, Oleg Mikhailovich Gribanov.
 Through a combination of his parents' status and this friendship, he was able to again be promoted professionally, managing to join the Communist Party in 1957 and being promoted to the rank of Captain in December 1959.
 From July 1962 until his defection, he served as deputy Chief of the Seventh Department of the Second Chief Directorate, a subsection targeting American tourists in the USSR.
 In this position, he was sent on several temporary duty assignments abroad, including to England (twice), Cuba, Geneva, and Bulgaria.
 He would defect during his second temporary duty assignments to Geneva, which began on 18 January 1964.